pangxueyu233/A-synergistic-histone-and-DNA-hypomethylation-in-small-cell-lung-cancer/README.md

 4 directories, 62 files
 ~~~

-And if you want to use our data, you could download them  by clicking [here]().
+And if you want to use our data, you could download them  by clicking [GSE161570](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE161570).

 # **All processed data files should be used in our paper**